 Conclusion

-With a good web host and optimized server, well-coded plugins, and themes, even a beginner can have a fast-loading website.
+With a reliable web host, an optimized server and well-coded plugins and themes, even a beginner can have a fast-loading website.ย

-From all of these, I advise against relying on freemium tools if you want to improve website performance quickly.
+Of these, I advise against relying on freemium tools if you want to improve website performance quickly.ย

-Freemium tools are good but lack advanced features, customization, and control you might need for performance optimization.
+Freemium tools are good but lack the advanced features, customization, and control you might need for performance optimization.ย

 Premium tools give you access to more advanced options, customization, and features that help you fix and troubleshoot WordPress websites.